dm-devtech/content-management/README.md

 ## Content Management System
 A React App to manage content and users

+### To run the CMS
+1. Clone the Git repo to your local directory
+2. Move to the root directory and run ```npm install```
+3. Ensure postgres is installed, then create a postgres user with database creation permissions.
+4. Create the databases, extensions and tables as per the instructions [here](db-schema.sql)
+5. Create .env file with variables
+  - PG_USER
+  - PG_PASSWORD (use the credentials for the postgres user set up in step 4)
+  - PORT (use pg default port)
+  - NODE_ENV=production
+6. To run the app go to the parent directory and run ```npm start```
+7. Go to localhost:3002 in your web browser

 ### Tech used:
 - Express used for the back end APIs
 - Postgres for the database